 In 2009/10, net spending on the Council's General Fund services was £197.115m creating a £1.168m net underspend, which represents 0.59% of the Council's 2009/10 budget requirement.
-Of this, £0.157m has been set aside as a provision and £0.523m as a specific reserve for the redundancy and retirement costs of the senior officer restructure.
+Of this, £0.680m has been set aside as a provision for the redundancy and retirement costs of the senior officer restructure.
 The £0.488m balance has been transferred to the Council's budget risk reserve to help address future budget pressures.
-The Council's spending on interest payable and similar charges was £17.373m, a £2.784m decrease from 2008/09.